k2view-academy/K2View-Academy/articles/15_web_services/06_deploy_web_service_from_fabric_studio.md

 **Note**: if a deployed web service is deleted from the implementation, redeploy all web services to delete the previous deployment of the deleted webservice.

-New parameters are added to the ‘list ws’ command which returns the list of the deployed web services
+'list ws' command return the list of deployed web services and the deployed version + datetime.

-Version Deployed is populated by the latest deployment datetime.
+## Example

-Deploy all web services:
+### Deploy all web services:

 select lut_name, lut_version, properties from k2system_kb_fabric_project.k2_lut_info where lut_name = 'k2_ws’;